 - Vehicles blocking driveways, service entrances, creating safety hazards or impeding the delivery of services may be towed off campus at the owner's expense.

 - A vehicle owner and/or permit registrant is responsible for any violations and/or damage caused on campus grounds regardless of who was operating the vehicle.

 - Fines are to be paid at the Student Accounts office within 10 days of the violation; students may be billed.

-- Failure to pay fines may result in additional sanctions, including, but not limited to, late fees, wheel locks, disciplinary actions, loss of campus parking privileges, and/or referral to campus disciplinary systems.
+- Failure to pay fines may result in additional sanctions, including but not limited to; late fees, wheel locks, disciplinary actions and/or loss of campus parking privileges,

 - Appeals of NU tickets must be submitted in writing to the Campus Safety director within three business days of the date of the violation.
 Computerized and written forms are available 24 hours a day, seven days a week in the Campus Safety office.